johnpuddephatt/zerowaste/src/posts/2020-12-15-calling-all-makers.md

 <br>

-## Tips for making the videos and how to send them in
+## Tips for making and sending in videos

 ### Location